usmanmahmood940/Plantlets/README.md

 # Plantlets - Android E-commerce App for Plants 🌿📱

+## Introduction

+Plantlets - Android E-commerce App for Plants 🌿📱 Explore the plant world with this Kotlin-based app!
+Connect nurseries and plant lovers, search with advanced filters, and enjoy real-time updates using Firestore.
+Built with Hilt for efficient dependency injection and Navigation Component for smooth navigation.
+Join us in cultivating a dig

 ## App Demo + UI Screenshots
  <a href="https://drive.google.com/drive/folders/148Gx5NXNsNfdcy2DWHx6O5RBmVNepN4z" target="_blank"> App Demo + UI Screenshots </a>